crflynn/chicken-dinner/README.rst

     # Many more functions related to positions, circles, damages.
 Refer to docs

 Telemetry events and objects are generic class wrappers.
-They are constructed at when the Telemetry instance is created.
+They are constructed when the Telemetry instance is created.
 This makes them telemetry version-agnostic, but requires some work to inspect their contents and structure.
 The TelemetryEvent and TelemetryObject classes also transform the payload keys to snake_case.